 - 1. In order to comply with the requirements of Section 91 of the Town and Country Planning Act 1990, as amended. - 2.
-For the avoidance of doubt and in accordance with the applicant's stated intentions, in order to meet the requirements of Policy BE1 of the Local Plan Strategy and Government Guidance contained in the National Planning Practice Guidance. - 3.
-To safeguard the amenity of neighbouring occupants during construction phase, in accordance with Policy BE1 of the Local Plan Strategy. - 4.
-To safeguard the amenity of the area and to safeguard the amenity of existing, neighbouring and/or future occupants of the development hereby approved, in accordance with Core Policy 3 and Policy BE1 of the Local Plan Strategy, the Sustainable Design SPD and the National Planning Policy Framework. - 5.
-In order to safeguard the archaeological interests of the site, in accordance with the requirements of Core Policy 14 and Policy BE1 of the Local Plan Strategy, Policy BE2 of the Local Plan Allocations Document, the Historic Environment Supplementary Planning Document and the National Planning Policy Framework. - 6.
-To safeguard the amenity of the area and to safeguard the amenity of existing, neighbouring and/or future occupants of the development hereby approved, in accordance with Core Policy 3 and Policy BE1 of the Local Plan Strategy, the Sustainable Design SPD and the National Planning Policy Framework. - 7.
-To ensure the satisfactory appearance of the development in accordance with the requirements of Policy BE1 of the Local Plan Strategy. - 8.
-To ensure the satisfactory appearance of the development in accordance with the requirements of Policy BE1 of the Local Plan Strategy. - 9.
-To ensure the satisfactory appearance of the development in accordance with the requirements of Policy BE1 of the Local Plan Strategy. - 10.
-In the interests of highway safety, in accordance with Core Policies 3 and 5, Policy ST2 of the Local Plan Strategy and the National Planning Policy Framework and to ensure the satisfactory appearance of the development in accordance with the requirements of Policy BE1 of the Local Plan Strategy. - 11.
-To ensure the satisfactory appearance of the development in accordance with the requirements of Policy BE1 of the Local Plan Strategy and to ensure the satisfactory appearance of the development from within the canal conservation area and to minimise the impacts on the natural environment of the canal in accordance with paragraphs 170 and 174 of the National Planning Policy Framework and Policy NR3 of the Local Plan Strategy. - 12.
-To enhance the nature conservation value of the site in accordance with Core Policies 3 and 13 and Policy NR3 of the Local Plan Strategy, the Biodiversity and Development SPD and the National Planning Policy Framework.
+For the avoidance of doubt and in accordance with the applicant's stated intentions, in order to meet the requirements of Policy BE1 of the Lichfield District Local Plan Strategy and the guidance contained with the National Planning Policy Guidance. - 3.
+To ensure the satisfactory appearance of the development, to safeguard the character and the appearance of the site and surrounding historic environment, in accordance with Core Policy 14 and Policy BE1 of the Local Plan Strategy, Policy BE2 of the Local Plan Allocations Document, Policies AH1, AH5 and AH8 of Armitage with Handsacre Neighbourhood Plan, the Historic Environment Supplementary Planning Documents and the National Planning Policy Framework. - 4.
+To safeguard any archaeological interests in accordance with the requirements of Core Policy 14 and Policy BE1 of the Local Plan Strategy, Policy BE2 of the Local Plan Allocations Document, Historic Environment Supplementary Planning Document, and the National Planning Policy Framework. - 5.
+To record any archaeological interests in accordance with the requirements of Core Policy 14 and Policy BE1 of the Local Plan Strategy, Policy BE2 of the Local Plan Allocations Document, Historic Environment Supplementary Planning Document, and the National Planning Policy Framework. - 6.
+In the interests of highway safety and to protect the amenity of neighbouring residents in accordance with the requirements of Policy BE1 of the Local Plan Strategy and the National Planning Policy Framework. - 7.
+To ensure the satisfactory appearance of the development, to safeguard the character and the appearance of the site and surrounding historic environment, in accordance with Core Policy 14 and Policy BE1 of the Local Plan Strategy, Policy BE2 of the Local Plan Allocations Document, Policies AH1, AH5 and AH8 of Armitage with Handsacre Neighbourhood Plan, the Historic Environment Supplementary Planning Documents and the National Planning Policy Framework.